react-native-community/discussions-and-proposals/proposals/0006-react-native-monorepo.md

 There's not really a need for an adoption strategy per se, we just ensure to complete this workstream before a given new 0.XX minor branch cut & RC process start, and communicate that as a step to upgrade to the new version that folks will have to change the name & version or certain packages to the new one ( since `react-native` will stay `react-native`, to many folks this will be transparent).

-Tools like [`dep-check`](https://github.com/microsoft/rnx-kit/tree/main/packages/dep-check) or a codemod should be enough to support edge-cases in which some packages where imported directly.
+Tools like [`dep-check`](https://github.com/microsoft/rnx-kit/tree/main/packages/dep-check) or a codemod should be enough to support edge-cases in which some packages were imported directly.

 No breaking changes are expected, it's just a matter of naming & semver convention re-alignment.

 ## How we teach this

 Nothing to teach, we just need to ensure that the first version to be released after this will have the documentation and blogpost communicate accordingly the new package names (but since `react-native` will stay `react-native`, to many folks this will be transparent).

+Also, the documentation about handling releases will have to be slightly modified if new scripts will get added.

+## Future work

+We just wanted to point out how this is basically a big refactoring to enable more complex and impactful changes to be more easily done in the subsequent future, such as the integration with Hermes mentioned above or the other proposal ["Move iOS and Android Specific Code to Their Own Packages"](https://github.com/react-native-community/discussions-and-proposals/pull/49).
+In fact, this proposal addresses [the latest comment](https://github.com/react-native-community/discussions-and-proposals/pull/49#issuecomment-1046073630) on that RFC from @cortinico, in particular resolves points 1 and 2.

 ## Unresolved questions